adinhodovic/dj-tailwind/README.md

 - `./manage.py dj_tailwind init` - Initializes the Tailwind project.
 - `./manage.py dj_tailwind build` - Builds the Tailwind project.
 - `./manage.py dj_tailwind start` - Starts the Tailwind project in watch mode.
-- `./manage.py dj_tailwind update` - Updates the Tailwind project.
+- `./manage.py dj_tailwind update` - Updates the NPM dependencies.

 ## Alternatives

 - [Django-tailwind](https://github.com/timonweb/django-tailwind) - similar project but it hasn't been updated in a while.
-This project is fairly similar.
+This project is fairly similar but this is up to date and more lightweight.
-- [Django-tailwind-cli](https://github.com/django-commons/django-tailwind-cli) - uses the precompiled Tailwind command-line tool, no dependency on node.
+- [Django-tailwind-cli](https://github.com/django-commons/django-tailwind-cli) - uses the precompiled Tailwind command-line tool, no dependency on Node.
 However, custom theming seems more complex.

 ## Migrating from Django-tailwind